AdobeDocs/workfront.en/help/classic/workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md

 1. (Optional) Update the information in the editable fields on the custom form.
 1. Click **Save Changes**.

-### Add a custom form to an object from the Details area
+### Add a custom form to an object from the Details area {#add-a-custom-form-to-an-object-from-the-details-area}

 1. Go to the object where you want to add the custom form.
 1. Click the **<Object type> Details** tab &nbsp;For example, click **Project Details** to add custom forms to a project or **Issue Details** to add custom forms to an issue.